SithuSoe04/cse15l-lab-reports/labreport1.md

 ### Step 3: Trying Some Commands
 This is where you can explore some useful commands that can help you navigate your own computer or the remote computer.
+I explored the following commands:
+    - cd ~
+    - cd
+    - ls -lat
+    - ls -a
+    - ls <directory> where <directory> is /home/linux/ieng6/cs15lsp23/cs15lsp23abc, where the abc is one of the other group members’ username
+    - cp /home/linux/ieng6/cs15lsp23/public/hello.txt ~/
+    - cat /home/linux/ieng6/cs15lsp23/public/hello.txt